Bacon Mushroom Risotto

 - Salt and freshly ground black pepper, if desired

-In a large skillet, cook the bacon pieces until crisp.
-Remove to plate lined with paper towels.
-Keep bacon grease in pan.
+- In a large skillet, cook the bacon pieces until crisp.
+Remove to a plate lined with paper towels.
+Keep bacon grease in the pan.

-Add the mushrooms to pan and cook until softened and lightly browned.
-Remove to plate with the bacon.
+- Add the mushrooms to the pan and cook until softened and lightly browned.
+Remove to the plate with the bacon.
 Wipe the pan clean of bacon grease.

-Heat the chicken broth in a saucepan.
-After it comes to a boil, reduce the heat to low so just to keep warm.
+- Heat the chicken broth in a saucepan.
+After it comes to a boil, reduce the heat to low just to keep warm.

 Recipe adapted from Food and Wine.